x

 • Bull and Laurel streets

-Also included is Pickens Street between Wheat and Green streets.
+Pickens Street is also included between Wheat and Green streets.

-City officials said these areas are known to flood but added that this is largely dependent on storm strength, length of the storm, and its location.
+City officials said these areas are known to flood but added that this largely depends on storm strength, length of the storm, and location.

-Residents can help lower the chance of a flood by not putting yard debris near drainage structures and making sure they call the city if they see a blocked storm drain.
-Residents can call the Columbia Public Works Street Division at 803-545-3780 during regular business hours or Customer Care at 803-545-3300 after 5 p.m. and on weekends.
+Residents can help lower the chance of a flood by not putting yard debris near drainage structures and calling the city if they see a blocked storm drain.
+Residents can contact the Columbia Public Works Street Division at 803-545-3780 during regular business hours or Customer Care at 803-545-3300 after 5 p.m. and on weekends.
 Trees down in the public right-of-way can be reported to the Forestry Division at 803-545-3860 during regular business hours or to Customer Care on nights and weekends.

-Officials also remind drivers to be cautious while driving during heavy rains.
-In particular, the city said not to attempt driving through flooded roads and intersections or "turn around, don't drown."
+Officials also remind drivers to be cautious during heavy rains.
+In particular, the city said not to attempt driving through flooded roads and intersections or to "turn around, don't drown."

 "A vehicle caught in swiftly moving water can be swept away in a matter of seconds," the city's statement said.
 "Twelve inches of water can float a car or small SUV and 18 inches of water can carry away large vehicles."

-There also may be hidden hazards below flood waters such as wash-outs, sharp objects, power lines and dangerous chemicals.
+Hidden hazards below flood waters may also include washouts, sharp objects, power lines and dangerous chemicals.

 Drivers in heavy rains should also avoid storm-damaged areas and obstructions such as downed trees and power lines.
 They advise monitoring weather radio, local radio, and television for additional information on safe routes.